 - Mister X: Some of them motivate me and a few of them demotivate me.
 People who started with me and are doing great demotivate me, whereas blogs like ShoutMeLoud and HellboundBlogger motivate me, as I want to be like them.

 At this point in the conversation, I shared a few of my experiences and gave him a few tips.

 I’m sure many of you (especially if you are a budding blogger) are also facing the same issue.
 If so, you need to take action now, or you may end up among the multitude of start-up bloggers who eventually quit blogging.

 In this article, I will be sharing a few tips which will help you to bring back the motivation for blogging.

 Tip 1: Blog for yourself first and for others second.

 You must have read a lot about the importance of writing for your readers.
 While this is a good thing to do, it is also true that in order to capture an audience for your blog, you need to write for yourself first.

 One of the first and most common mistakes new bloggers make is to copy someone else’s style.
 Your blog is your personal space, and it reflects your identity and your individual voice.
 You might not capture thousands of fans in a day, in a month, or even in a year, but if your blog post is helping even one person, its creation has been worth your time.

 Just stick to your niche and write anything that interests you within that niche.

 Tip 2: Start with the basics, then move to more advanced topics.

-In order to create, interest, and engage your readership, you need to have a pile of content that makes a reader want to stay with your blog, and this means that what you write has to help them understand the topic.
+In order to create, interest, and engage your readership, you need to have a lot of content that gets a reader to stick with your blog, and that means that what you write must help them understand the topic.